freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1595.1

 Nano brought up a list of all the commit messages you used for the commits.
-Don't change anything in there, just save and exit the file to finish the squashing the commits
+Don't change anything in there, just exit the file use those message and finish squashing the commits.

 #### HINTS